Blackpink: Legacy and cultural impact

-In South Korea, Blackpink ranked first on the Forbes Korea Power Celebrity 40 list in 2019, third in 2020, second in 2021 and 2022, third in 2023, and first in 2024.
+In South Korea, Blackpink ranked first on the Forbes Korea Power Celebrity 40 list in 2019, third in 2020, second in 2021 and 2022, third in 2023, first in 2024, and third in 2026.
+In a survey conducted by Gallup Korea done in 2024, Blackpink ranked first (tied with Girls' Generation) as the most beloved girl group debuted in the 21st century among Korean men and women respondents aged 19 to 69 with 42% of votes.
 They were the first girl group to make Forbes 30 Under 30 Asia and were named on the 2019 Time 100 Next list of rising stars, credited with "heralding a new era of Korean acts stepping past language barriers to play global stages" when they became the first K-pop group to perform at Coachella, the world's largest music festival.

+The BBC recognized Blackpink for becoming "familiar names on the global pop circuit" and one of South Korea's "best-known cultural exports" that contributed to the Korean Wave alongside Squid Game.
+The New York Times similarly acknowledged Blackpink as one of the country's major cultural exports alongside companies such as Samsung, LG, and Hyundai, with entities like Blackpink, Squid Game, and Parasite appearing "as ubiquitous as any Samsung phone".
 Bloomberg wrote that, alongside BTS, "Blackpink has achieved a level of global popularity unprecedented in the history of music", while South China Morning Post highlighted Blackpink, BTS and K-dramas as leaders in the global interest of Korean pop culture.
-BBC recognized Blackpink for becoming "familiar names on the global pop circuit" and one of South Korea's "best-known cultural exports" that contributed to the Korean Wave alongside Squid Game.
-The New York Times similarly acknowledged Blackpink as one of the country's major cultural exports alongside companies such as Samsung, LG, and Hyundai, with entities like Blackpink, Squid Game, and Parasite appearing "as ubiquitous as any Samsung phone".

-Pop culture critic Kim Do-heon called Blackpink a music group and brand with "enormous influence worldwide" that helped change the perceptions of K-pop artists in the global music scene, putting them "on the same footing as Western pop stars".
-In 2020, CJ E&M honored the group as one of the ten "2020 Visionary" figures for their contributions in spreading Korean pop culture globally.
-In October 2025, Golden Disc Awards selected Blackpink in its "Golden Disc Powerhouse 40", a list honoring 40 influential figures in the history of Korean popular music.
-People included Blackpink in their listing of women changing the contemporary music industry, while Variety put the group in a list of "women that have made an impact in global entertainment".
-In his 2021 New Year's address, South Korean President Moon Jae-in called Blackpink a leader in promoting South Korea abroad and highlighted government support of such entities as key to "firmly [solidifying] Korea's status as a cultural powerhouse".
-Blackpink were mentioned by South Korean president Yoon Suk Yeol in a speech during a joint session of the United States Congress in April 2023.
-In a survey conducted by Gallup Korea done in 2024, Blackpink ranked first (tied with Girls' Generation) as the most beloved girl group debuted in the 21st century among Korean men and women respondents aged 19 to 69 with 42% of votes.
+In February 2026, South Korean Ministry of Culture, Sports and Tourism's "2025 Global Hallyu Trend Analysis Report" noted that Blackpink had the highest share of major K-pop-related keywords in foreign media in 2025 with 14.2%.